shyampurk/bldg-mgmt-azure-iot/README.md

 ![alt-tag](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/screenshots/code/azc1.png)

 ### Step 3 :
-Save those device keys appearing in the console output of the code execution.
+Save those device keys appearing in the console output in the text file.

 ![alt-tag](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/screenshots/azure/acb_9.png)

 If you now click on the "Device Explorer" in the side menu, you can see that the devices "bulb1" and "bulb2" are created in you Azure IoT service.

+## Launch building simulation

+The building simulation web page is serverd by a Node.js instance.
+Check out the [building simulation Node.js project source](https://github.com/shyampurk/bldg-mgmt-azure-iot/tree/master/azure-building).

+Refer the [README file](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/azure-building/README.md) and follow the steps to launch the server.

+## Launch chat UI

+The chat UI web page is serverd by yet another Node.js instance.
+Check out the [chat UI Node.js project source](https://github.com/shyampurk/bldg-mgmt-azure-iot/tree/master/azure-chat).

+Refer the [README file](https://github.com/shyampurk/bldg-mgmt-azure-iot/blob/master/azure-building/README.md) and follow the steps to launch the server.

 # code changes